MostlyFocusedMike/go-fetch/README.md

 ---------------------------------------------

 # Requirements
-- The page should load with a single, named dog
+- The page should load with a single, named dog already visible
 - There should be a button that lets users load a new, named dog
 - There should be a button that lets users save the given dog to their list of favorites
 - When saved, the name and photo of the dog must remain the same
+- The list of favorites stays visible on the page

 ## Stretch goals
 - *Every dog is one of a kind*